vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ---
 # Copyright Yahoo.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
-title: "Vespa query performance - practical guide"
+title: "Vespa query performance - a practical guide"
 ---

  This is a practical query performance guide.